rlew631/presstamfg/README.md

   - make cards have the title text all at the same level, center the images and figure out buttons after that
   - all sub categories still have the "Find out more" button. do I want to have that go back or get rid of the button?
   - Machining:
-    - material color icons are set slightly low
+    - material color icons are set slightly low and the one with aluminum shouldn't pop on top with page resize. figure out min width for that card using "em" or something

   - Contact:
     - Figure out how to reduce the space between the "key" and "value" columns. possibly make the info on the left half only take up 1/3ish of the real estate